African Nations Championship: Tournament expansion

-The rapid interest of countries for the tournament led to the increase in the participants from 8 to 16, in its second edition hosted by Sudan in the midst of the struggle for the independence referendum for South Sudan in 2011.
-The four host cities were Omdurman, Khartoum, Wad Madani and Port Sudan.
-The qualifiers began on 11 January 2010 and ended on June 6 of the same year.
-A total of 11 teams qualified for the first time, while 5 teams qualified for the second time.
+The rapid interest of African countries in the tournament led to an increase in team participation from 8 to 16 in its second edition hosted by Sudan amid a struggle for the independence for the southern part of the country in 2011.
+It was hosted in four cities; Omdurman, Khartoum, Wad Madani and Port Sudan.
+Qualification for that edition began on 11 January and concluded on 6 June 2010, with 11 teams making their tournament debuts and 5 teams, including Ghana and Libya, returned for the second edition.

-The tournament was very irregular, in each group there was a dominant team but all the second teams were decided in the last round.
-Cameroon and South Africa were the only two teams to score the full mark, but they lost in the quarter-finals to Angola and Algeria, respectively.
-Meanwhile, Sudan beat Niger on penalties and Tunisia beat defending champions Democratic Republic of the Congo.
+The 2011 edition was seen by the media as "very irregular", as there was a dominant team in each group but all the second teams were decided in the third and final group stage round.
+Cameroon and South Africa won all their group stage matches, but ended up losing to Angola and Algeria respectively in the quarter-finals.
+Meanwhile, Sudan beat Niger on penalties and Tunisia beat then-defending champions DR Congo.